 - Click fatigue is directly correlated to the number of mouse clicks the provider must make to use their EHR and related solutions.
 More clicks correspond to longer time spent on data entry.
 Internal medicine residents spent about five hours a day entering data for 10 patient records, according to a 2016 study in the Journal of Graduate Medical Education.

 - Excessive hours of EHR box-checking and data entry have taken a toll on U.S. physicians.
 Providers who use EHRs and computerized physician order entry report lower levels of job satisfaction and higher rates of burnout compared to their counterparts who still use paper, according to a 2016 Mayo Clinic Proceedings study.

 Although the time consuming requirements of EHRs are not going away, physicians can learn practical strategies – such as AMI MEDITATION – to transform their stress into strength.
-AMI MEDITATION techniques that can relieve and prevent physician burnout, will be taught at The American Meditation Institute’s 32-CME conference October 23-27, 2018 at the Cranwell Resort and Spa in Lenox, Massachusetts.
+AMI MEDITATION techniques that can relieve and prevent physician burnout, will be taught at The American Meditation Institute’s 32-CME conference October 20-24, 2020 at the Wyndhurst Manor and Club in Lenox, Massachusetts.
 Entitled “The Heart and Science of Yoga,” this comprehensive training in Yoga Science is designed to help identify, prevent and relieve stress and burnout currently being experienced by physicians and other healthcare professionals.

 The AMI Conference Experience

 “This course was life changing.
 The knowledge, expertise and compassion of the faculty introduced to me a practice and philosophy fundamentally different from the way allopathic medicine views the mind and body.”

 STEVEN LEE MD

 “Amazing conference!
 Life altering.
 The flow of the lectures built on each other and everything was pulled together beautifully.”